yukisato/blog/docs/_posts/general/2021-07-16-testing-github-pages-with-docker.md

 - jekyll
 ---

-This post explains how to check your blog's appearance for GitHuub Pages using Docker.
+This post explains how to check your blog's appearance for GitHub Pages using Docker.
 Make sure if your site follows [Jekyll directory structure](https://jekyllrb.com/docs/structure/).

 ## Prerequisites